KUMachine/KUMachine/README.md

-# 💫 About Me:
+# Me Who:
-🔭 I’m currently working on Web projects<br>🌱 I’m currently learning Rust :) as a hobby<br>👯 I’m looking to collaborate on Web, and UX/UI project<br>💬 Ask me about react, typescript, and any other web related topics
+🔭 I’m currently working on Web projects using Reactjs and Typescript<br>🌱 I’m currently learning Rust :) as a hobby<br>👯 I’m looking to collaborate on Web, and UX/UI project<br>💬 Ask me about react, typescript, and any other web related topics

 ## 🌐 Socials: